jessica6m/Learning-Python/README.md

 Reciepts.py - program designed to create reciepts from a furniture store for 2 customers

 Physics_Class.py - practice creating functions using math and physics formulas

+Sals_Shipping.py - program used to calculate shipping cost based on options available.
+Practice with Control Flow